 Thermoelectric Cooler Assemblies

-Thermoelectric cooler assemblies are cooling and heating systems that use thermoelectric coolers to transfer heat by air, liquid or conduction methods that include integrated temperature controls.
+Thermoelectric cooler assemblies are cooling and heating systems that utilizes thermoelectric coolers to transfer heat by air, liquid or conduction methods that include integrated temperature control.
 Thermoelectric coolers remove the passive heat load generated by the ambient environment in order to stabilize the temperature of sensitive components used in medical lasers.